picture of pumpkins lit up on halloween night.

 Picture of pot with fog coming out of the top from a anatari wiri 800 enabled fog machine.iStock

-Set the foggy scene
+Set the foggy scene.

 picture of halloween partyiStock

-Alexa provides tricks, treats and everything in between
+Alexa provides tricks, treats, and everything in between

 Alexa is the ultimate sidekick for Halloween this year.
-She not only plays just about any creepy tune, from "Monster Mash" to the sounds of ghouls and goblins for your Halloween party, but she can also help you with creating the scariest atmosphere yet.
+She not only plays just about any creepy tune, from "Monster Mash" to the sounds of ghouls and goblins for your Halloween party, but she can also help you create the scariest atmosphere yet.
 Alexa's skills have been upgraded to play pranks on the other people in your home, provide fun facts and games, yell spooky screams, tell scary stories, and even help you pick out the perfect Halloween costume.

 Sense the scare